hubwriter/dash-highlighter/README.md

 ## Troubleshooting

 **Extension not working?**
-- Make sure you're on a github.com page (not docs.github.com or other subdomains)
+- Check that the current URL matches your configured URL patterns in the extension options
-- Check that the extension is enabled in `chrome://extensions/`
+- Make sure the extension is enabled in `chrome://extensions/`
 - Try refreshing the page
+- Check the browser console for debug messages from the extension

 **Dashes not highlighting?**
 - Ensure the text contains actual en dashes (–) or em dashes (—), not regular hyphens (-)
 - The extension only processes visible text content
 - The extension does not highlight dashes in edit mode (i.e. when you are editing a page or adding a comment)
+- Verify that highlighting is enabled for the dash type in the extension options

 **Performance issues?**
 - The extension is optimized for performance, but very large pages might see slight delays